-As mentioned previously, families with one or more children under the age of eight are charged around $60 per family for full week conferences, and around $30 per family for short conferences for the hall monitoring service offered by the Pels from 8 pm to 11 pm.
+As mentioned previously, families with one or more children aged eight or under are charged around $70 per family for full week conferences, and around $35 per family for short conferences for the hall monitoring service offered by the Pels from 8 pm to 11 pm.
 This charge will be included on your island bill.

 Let Shoalers know if your conference asks for donations at Fellowship Hour.
 You should also let them know if you sell tickets for a clams/mussels social, and roughly how much they cost.